a16bitsysop/docker-rspamd/README.md

 It is configured to read the dkim/arc keys from redis, to manually add a key to redis instructions are on the Rspamd website [https://rspamd.com/doc/modules/dkim_signing.html#dkim-keys-in-redis](https://rspamd.com/doc/modules/dkim_signing.html#dkim-keys-in-redis).

+To change the configuration add changes to the /etc/rspamd/override.d directory, and mount it with a volume.

 Environment Variables

 | NAME   | Description                                     | Default           |